 Physical Abuse (Assault) in Nursing Homes

 It may be difficult to believe that nursing home employees physically assault the seniors living under their care, but it is an all-too-common occurrence.
-Physical abuse can leave not only physical pain and scarring, but also cause your aging loved one great emotional pain afterward.
+Physical abuse can leave not only physical pain and scarring, but also cause your aging loved one great emotional pain.

-If you believe your family member was the victim of physical abuse (assault), a nursing home abuse lawyer can help.
-Call 1-800-516-4783 for more information about how to get you and your loved one the justice you deserve.
+If you believe your family member is the victim of physical abuse (assault), a nursing home abuse lawyer can help.
+Call 1-866-548-9636 for more information about how to protect your loved one and his or her legal rights.

 Physical Abuse Includes Many Types of Forceful Activities

 Physical abuse is assault.
-Many people think of hitting, kicking, and slapping when they consider physical abuse, but there are other ways a member of the nursing home staff can use intentional, inappropriate force on a resident.
+Many people think of hitting, kicking or slapping when they consider physical abuse.
+The reality is that there are other ways nursing home staff can use intentional, inappropriate force on a resident.
 This may include:

 - Pushing and shoving